edgi-govdata-archiving/web-monitoring/README.md

 In order to be useful, tools will need to be able to do the following:

 1. read archive directories and identify comparison candidates for a given URL
-2. perform diffs on large numbers of pages (a useful scale for our work is the "subdomain" -- a full or partial government domain that we have identified as relevant to environment/climate change).
+2. perform diffs on large numbers of pages (a useful scale for our work is the "subdomain" -- a full or partial government domain that we have identified as relevant to environment/climate change)
 3. filter those diffs to eliminate irrelevant, trivial, or repetitive changes
 4. output results in a form that is immediately acessible/helpful to an analyst.
 One likely format is a CSV file containing at least the following information:
    - page title